tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

   </p>
 </div>

-Right click the “Dependencies” folder of the “*.Core” project and search for it, or use the Package Manager Console and type `Install-Package Microsoft.Azure.DocumentDB.Core SampleCosmosCore2App.Core` (use your project name, not mine).
+Right click the "Dependencies" folder of the "*.Core" project and search for it, or use the Package Manager Console and type `Install-Package Microsoft.Azure.DocumentDB.Core SampleCosmosCore2App.Core` (use your project name, not mine).

 Next, in the `SamplePersistence` object, we'll add functions to setup the Sample `DocumentCollection` in Cosmos and perform common CRUD operations for documents in that collection: